 We entered into employment agreements with each of Messrs.
-Weinberg, Becker and Bednar, pursuant to which they each continue to serve as our executive officers in their current positions following the closing of the Business Combination.
-The employment agreements were approved by our compensation committee and amended effective as of January 1, 2023 to reflect the changes in position described above.
+Weinberg, Bednar and Becker, pursuant to which they each continue to serve as our executive officers following the closing of the Business Combination.
+The employment agreements were approved by our compensation committee and amended and restated effective as of January 1, 2023 to reflect the changes in position of our NEOs when Mr. Bednar was appointed as our Chief Executive Officer.

-The employment agreements provide that each NEO will receive an annual base salary of \$500,000 subject to annual review by our compensation committee, will continue to be eligible to receive a discretionary annual performance bonus, and will be eligible to receive discretionary annual equity awards pursuant to the Incentive Plan.
-The employment agreements also provide for certain grants of equity awards pursuant to the Incentive Plan in the form of Long-Term Incentive Awards, as described in "-Long-Term Incentive Awards" below, and, for Mr. Bednar, in connection with his appointment as our Chief Executive Officer effective as of January 1, 2023, an additional grant of performance-based RSUs subject to similar time- and performance-based vesting terms as the Long-Term Incentive Awards described in "Long Term Incentive Awards" below that was granted in the first quarter of 2023 and will be included in the "Long Term Incentive Awards" column of the Summary Compensation Table for 2023.
+The employment agreements provide that each NEO will receive an annual base salary subject to annual review by our compensation committee, will continue to be eligible to receive a discretionary annual performance bonus, and will be eligible to receive discretionary annual equity awards pursuant to the Incentive Plan.
+The employment agreements also provide for certain grants of equity awards pursuant to the Incentive Plan in the form of performance-based Long-Term Incentive Awards, as described in "Long-Term Incentive Awards" below, and, for Mr. Bednar, in connection with his appointment as our Chief Executive Officer effective as of January 1, 2023, an additional grant of performance-based Long-Term Incentive Awards subject to similar vesting terms as the performance-based Long-Term Incentive Awards described in "Long Term Incentive Awards" below that was granted in the first quarter of 2023.
 Either party is permitted to terminate the applicable employment agreement at any time by providing 90 days' advance written notice; provided that a NEO's employment may be terminated immediately in the event of a termination for cause.